pl-young/Predicting-goat-behaviour-from-ear-tag-accelerometer-data/README.md

 The distribution of each variable to be included in the model – change in x-y-z coordinates since last measurement, and speed – was visually assessed in order to select an appropriate model.
 The model was trained on 75% of the data, leaving 25% for testing.

-After generating an initial model, several combinations of the hyper-parameters were tweaked and the value which gave the best model accuracy, whilst maintaining performance across the different behaviours, was selected.
+After generating an initial model, several of the hyper-parameters were tweaked and the hyper-parameter values which gave the best model accuracy, whilst maintaining performance across the different behaviours, were selected.

 Load in data